aleksefimova/FuckAPP-master/README.md

 2. That after renaming a session it kept the session with the old name also in the storage and list of sessions in the MainActivity
 3. That the Markers dissapered when working on a new, never saved session after rotating the view.

+Now the functionality should be on an acceptable level.
+Regardless, on my opinion we should optimize a few other things as well bevore testing, like the UI and for example where the Map focuses when starting.
+These are small changes with big effect.